jklemke/docker-bootstrap-express-node/README.md

 # docker-bootstrap-express-node
 A basic express-node.js web site running inside a docker container.
 The www directory in this project holds html and js files that are visible as a volume inside the container.

-#### a number of shells scripts are included for docker trial and error testing
+#### a number of shell scripts are included for docker trial and error testing
    `dbuild.sh` to create an image called bootstrap, using command

        docker build -t bootstrap .